microsoft/vscode-remote-file-sync/README.md

 ![high level design](https://github.com/microsoft/vscode-remote-file-sync/assets/53661347/32e7c8fd-2319-4012-aa48-9cdfcb506162)

 ## Limitation
-- Currently this extension does not work while opening the codespace in browsers.
+- Currently this extension does not work if you open the codespace in the browsers.
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a